Hi.

 Can you describe your experience with trade shows, vendor shows, and/or craft fairs?

 After many years of craft fairs and trade shows, I am so grateful to stay in my studio and create.
 I limit my shows now to a couple of my clay association annual local shows and local galleries.
+I have also given talks on the history of fashion.
+At a fashion show, I displayed my mother's wedding dress explaining the history.
+Questions from school children are always fun!

 What are the most common questions or concerns that boutiques or buyers have?